TempeHS/Flask_PWA_API_Extension_Task_Source/docs/README.md

 Extend `main.py' to provide a route with POST and GET methods for `add.html` that

+1. Renders `add.html` on GET requests.
+2. On a POST method reads the form in add.html and constructs a JSON.
+3. Then posts the JSON with the header that includes the Authentication key to the API.
-1. Render `add.html` on GET request with any errors or messages passed as data.
+4. Renders `add/html` with any errors or messages from the API.
-2.

 ```python
 @app.route("/add.html", methods=["POST", "GET"])